On the convergence of the drainage network with branching: Drainage Network with branching

-The full DNB which described above is one particular case of what we call a DNB, which can have fewer paths.
-Specifically we fix a probability $\epsilon \in [0,1]$ and we change the graph by removing edges in the following way: independently for each edge $(x,t)$ which has two departing edges, we keep both edges on the graph with probability $\epsilon$, otherwise we choose uniformly only one of them to be kept and we remove the other one.
+The full DNB described above is one particular case of a DNB, but the latter can have fewer paths.
+Specifically, we fix a probability $\epsilon \in [0,1]$ and we change the graph by removing edges in the following way: independently for each point $(x,t)$ which has two departing edges, keep both edges on the graph with probability $\epsilon$.
+Otherwise, choose uniformly only one of them to be removed.
 For $\epsilon = 1$, we have the full DNB.
 The DNB extends the usual Drainage Network, which is the case $\epsilon = 0$, by allowing the paths to branch (see Figure \ref{drainage} for an example).
-As we mentioned in the introduction, the Drainage Network was introduced in \cite{grs} to represent a drainage system where we have sources of a liquid that flows to a specific direction through empty spaces and it is motivated by studies about drainage pattern into an intramontane trench.
+As we mentioned in the introduction, the Drainage Network was introduced in \cite{grs} to represent a drainage system where we have sources of a liquid that flows in a specific direction through empty spaces.
+It is motivated by studies about drainage patterns into an intramontane trench.
 There are even verifications of empirical predictions about river network models, see for instance \cite{dual}.
-However we do not know about a similar approach related to the Brownian Net which is connected with other important theoretical systems as the Howitt-Warren flows, see \cite{sss}.
-From these considerations, we belive that the DNB is a natural model related to the recent convergence studies associated to the universality class of the Brownian Web and Net.
+However, we do not know about a similar approach related to the Brownian Net, which is connected with other important theoretical systems, such as the Howitt-Warren flows, see \cite{sss}.
+From these considerations, we believe that the DNB is a natural model related to the recent convergence studies associated with the universality class of the Brownian Web and Net.

-In Figure \ref{drainage} we have the graph illustration for an example of DNB considering parameters $p=0.5$ and $\epsilon = 0.5$.
-Note for example that vertex $(0,0)$ has two edges departing from it, so a branch occurs at this vertex for this realization of the system.
-Vertex $(4,1)$ had originally two edges in the full DNB, but one of them was removed from the system.
+In Figure \ref{drainage}, we have the graph illustration for an example of DNB considering parameters $p=0.5$ and $\epsilon = 0.5$.
+Note that the vertex $(0,0)$ has two edges departing from it, so a branch occurs at this vertex for this realization of the system.
+Vertex $(4,1)$ also has two edges departing in the full DNB but only one in the DNB.

 Now we present a formal description of the DNB with parameters $p$ and $\epsilon$.
 From now on, we suppose that $p \in (0,1)$ is fixed for the entire paper.